rempsyc/rempsyc/README.md

 easier.
 Easily customizable plots (via `ggplot2`), nice APA tables exportable to Word (via `flextable`), easily run statistical tests or check assumptions, and automatize various other tasks.
 Mostly geared at researchers in the psychological sciences.
+The package is still under active development.
+Feel free to open an issue to ask for help, report a bug, or request a feature.

 ## Installation